dankelleher/solarium/README.md

 the [Signal Protocol](https://signal.org/docs/) to support PFS.

 ### How decentralized is Solarium?
-The solarium frontend only requires a [JSON RPC API](https://solana-labs.github.io/solana-web3.js/) to Solana and a Wallet (currently [SPL Token Wallet](https://github.com/project-serum/spl-token-wallet)).
+The solarium frontend only requires a [JSON RPC API](https://solana-labs.github.io/solana-web3.js/) endpoint to Solana and a Wallet (currently [SPL Token Wallet](https://github.com/project-serum/spl-token-wallet)).
 The [Solarium frontend](https://solarium.chat/) is currently hosted on IPFS and served via [Infura](https://infura.io/docs/ipfs).